neo-project/docs/docs/en-us/node/cli/cli.md

 ##### Example

-Export the key to the console:
+Exports the key to the console:

 ```
 neo> export key